Yann-GitHub/acme-rockets-tailwindcss/README.md

 # Acme Rockets - Tailwind project

-This repository hosts the codebase for Acme Rockets, a simple static website where I've implemented Tailwind CSS and incorporated CSS best practices.
+This repository hosts the codebase for Acme Rockets, a simple static website implementing Tailwind CSS and following CSS best practices.
 The website is deployed on render.com and can be accessed at https://xxxxx.onrender.com/.

 ## Get started with Tailwind CSS